RealMercenary/VutriumSDK-Python/README.md

 ## ⚠️ Disclaimer

-This project is for educational and development purposes.
-Use responsibly and in accordance with Rocket League's Terms of Service.
-The authors are not responsible for any misuse of this software.
+This project is a research and educational tool.
+While it was developed to be functional, we do not guarantee 100% functionality or its continued operation.
+The primary purpose of this repository is to provide a reference for reverse engineering and SDK development.
+You are encouraged to use VutriumSDK.py to gain knowledge on how to create your own SDK or to understand the underlying principles.
+Use this software responsibly and in accordance with Rocket League's Terms of Service.
+The authors are not responsible for any misuse.

 ---